 You might also need an awareness of the market, depending on the kind of feedback you’re being asked to give.

 As far as I’m aware, there aren’t many training courses that teach this type of fiction editing.
 The Editorial Freelancers Association occasionally offers a series of online courses in this area.
-The Editor-Author Clinic, run by Barbara Sjoholm, no longer teaches developmental editing as of January 2017, though you can still read Barbara’s brilliant book on developmental editing: An Editor’s Guide to Working With Authors.
+The Editor-Author Clinic, run by Barbara Sjoholm, offers infrequent training in developmental editing.
+You can read Barbara’s brilliant book on developmental editing: An Editor’s Guide to Working With Authors.